taddison/tjaddison.com/_posts/2017-10-21-Troubleshooting-an-SSRS-slowdown-portal-delays-PREEMPTIVE_OS_LOOKUPACCOUNTSID-and-bad-plans.md

 ![Loading](/assets/2017-10-21/Loading.png)

-The first point of call was the execution catalog, to see if any reports were running at all (as well as interactive rendering we have subscriptions and rendering happening via the API).
+The first port of call was the execution catalog, to see if any reports were running at all (as well as interactive rendering we have subscriptions and rendering happening via the API).

 ```sql
 select		top 100 el.TimeStart